 I have been wearing the jacket constantly outside since I got it.
 It is sleek, warm, and most importantly light.
 I had my first chance to use it adventure traveling this week skiing at the Trollhaugen Ski Area and they did not disappoint.
 I cannot wait to use it hiking.
 Most of my fleece jackets are bulky and heavy, so I am excited to shed a few pounds and have some more room in my backpack.

 Another benefit of this jacket is it is not Northface.
-I have a few Northface products and they are first rate, but I almost feel like I am part of some occult as so many people from soccer moms to teeny boppers have to have that little logo on their jacket.
+I have a few Northface products and they are first rate, but I almost feel like I am part of some cult as so many people from soccer moms to teeny boppers have to have that little logo on their jacket.
 Wear an equally fashionable piece of clothing which is environmentally friendly and different than the masses.
-Nature shop has a 50% off clearance on Icebreaker right now, so check them out.

 The casing on the pair of socks states: “try these socks for 30 days: you’ll love them, or your money back.”
 I decided I would wear them not only for 30 days, but for 30 straight days without washing.
 On December 7th, a new day that will live in infamy, I started wearing these socks, and I have not worn another pair since, nor have I washed these.

 I have taken them off while sleeping, showering, and sometimes lounging at home, but I will not wear another sock until January 7th.
-I jog four miles a day three to four times a week, plus I will have cross-country skied, and downhill skied during this time, so they will be put to a stiff sweaty test.
+I jog four miles a day three to four times a week, plus I will have cross-country skied, and downhill skied during this time.
+They will be put to a stiff sweaty test.
 They will even be worn at Christmas gatherings.
 Happy holidays Mom!

 On January 7th, I will take off my socks and smell them.
 It will be the Traveling Ted smell my socks challenge.
 Perhaps I will invite others to take the test.
 I can take pictures of them smelling my socks and then ask them their opinion of the smell.
 On second thought, that is not such a great idea, but regardless, I will post on January 7th my findings from the Traveling Ted smell my socks challenge.